 I write a weekly column for Mint Lounge, an Indian business daily which is affiliated with the WSJ.
 I also write a column for The National, based in Abu Dhabi.
 I used to write the Hinduism column for Beliefnet, which has my columnist page here and six pages of my articles here.

 I have taught a course to the Executive Post Graduate Program at the Indian Institute of Management, Bangalore.
 I have also taught philosophy at Neev, a preschool in Bangalore.
+I am a trustee of Neev Academy, Bangalore’s best preschool and school

 A long time ago, I used to be a commentator on NPR’s All Things Considered Weekend.